Cities Are Technology

 The transformation requires reimagining public space allocation.
 Consider that in most American cities, 50-70% of urban land is dedicated to cars through roads and parking—an astonishing commitment to a single transportation mode.
 We could reclaim substantial portions of this space for tree canopies that reduce urban heat islands, public plazas that foster community interaction, dedicated cycling infrastructure that enables safe active transportation, and efficient public transit systems that move people more effectively than private vehicles ever could.

 Cities that have already implemented such transformations demonstrate their viability.
 Copenhagen’s bicycle superhighways, Barcelona’s superblock model, and Paris’s recent rapid transformation under Mayor Anne Hidalgo illustrate how quickly urban environments can evolve when political will aligns with sound urban design principles.
-These cities aren’t sacrificing economic vitality or mobility—they’re enhancing both while simultaneously improving environmental outcomes and quality of life.
+These places didn’t become static museums.
+People still get around.
+Businesses still operate.
+They just gave less space to cars and made daily life better.

 I harbor no illusions about the challenges.
 Entrenched financial interests, cultural attachments to automobility, and institutional inertia create formidable obstacles.
 The transition won’t materialize overnight, nor will it proceed without resistance.
 But cities have continuously reinvented themselves throughout human history, adapting to changing needs, technologies, and values.